The Sons of Sultan Bey

 He traveled and traveled until he came to the Hill of Arafat, and he saw the baggage abandoned by both of his two brothers.
 He was amazed and thought, “What has become of my brothers, for this is their baggage, and yet there is no servant and no attendant either alive or dead.”
 He wrapped himself in his cloak and lay down to sleep so that he might rest, and investigate the fate of his two brothers in the morning.

-Zakariah now understood why his brothers had abandoned their tents and baggage and had departed.
-He said, “Gold I do not want, for it can disappear as quickly as it comes.”
+In the night the Jinni came out of the hill, awoke him and offered the same unlimited gold from his cavern.
+Zakaria now understood why his brothers had abandoned their tents and baggage and had departed.
+Said the youngest prince, “Gold I do not want, for it can disappear as quickly as it comes.”

 The Jinni was amazed and said, “Command me then, and I will give you your heart’s desire.
 For I have, indeed, great power, and I can give you anything from a sheep to a kingdom.
 I lied when I said I had only gold, as a test for you.
 Now I see that there is something else that is your heart’s desire, something more valuable.
 Shut your eyes then, and tell me what it is that you desire most.”

-Prince Zakaria rode until he came to the shore.
+Prince Zakaria thanked the Jinni most graciously.
+He saddled the horse and departed, for he took no coin and no treasure.
+In a flash, the silver horse took Prince Zakaria to the shore.
 Finding a ship bound for the Hejaz, he approached the captain.
-The captain noted a young man whose clothing was of the richest fabric and who carried a heavy purse.
-Thought the captain, “When we are at sea I will rob this youth, take his clothes, enslave him, and sell him.”
+The captain noted a young man whose clothing was of the richest fabric and who had with him a silver horse.
+Thought the captain, “When we are at sea I will rob this youth, take his clothes and horse, enslave him, and sell both.”

 The ship set forth and sailed smoothly over the sea.
 At sunset, the captain mixed a sleeping powder with a spice called saffron.
 He gave the mixture of sleeping powder and saffron to the cook and instructed her to use it to flavor only the rice for the prince’s dinner.

-After all this was done, the prince awoke.
+After all this was done, the Prince awoke.
 He was amazed when he realized the treachery of the captain.
 Though he tugged and tore at the shackles until his skin was torn from his wrists and ankles, he could not force the chains open.

 The captain laughed a great laugh.
 “Without your fine clothes, we’ll see what you’re worth!
 I’ll take you to the land of the Abyssinians in Ethiopia.
 There I will sell you as a slave!”

-For three days and three nights they sailed on.
-Prince Zakaria remained in a wretched and miserable state.
 On the third night, a dreadful storm came, with thunder and hail and lightning and great waves that capsized the ship, breaking it apart throwing all on board into the sea.
-The prince, shackled as he was, was flung into the water.
+The Prince, shackled as he was, was flung into the water.
 He could not swim or move to save himself.
 Downward he sank until he hit the rocks on the bottom of the sea, and water filled his lungs.

-Near where the prince fell to on the rocks, there was an undersea cave castle, and in the castle lived the Princess of the Sea.
+Near where the Prince fell to on the rocks, there was an undersea cave castle, and in the castle lived the Princess of the Sea.
 Having seen the young man sink downward to the rocks, she took pity on his terrible condition, chained as he was and unable to save himself.
 She instructed her castle nymphs to carry the youth upward, and at once, to a great rock which rose out of the water so that he could again breathe the air.

 When the water emptied from his lungs, and when he could see and speak and breathe again, Prince Zakaria saw below the watery surface the top of the undersea castle and it was richly lined with coral and pearls.
 All the more astonished was he when a sea princess rose up from the water and settled on the rocks beside him.
 Her eyes were sea-blue, her hair was a sweeping jet-black silk, on her head she wore a jewel-crusted crown, and at the end of a royal gown swept the silver-green tail of a fish.